alexfernandez/alexfernandez.github.io/2022/building-bridges.md

 plus he fears the price tag.
 So he makes plans to build a really thick plank of wood (3).
-He does not really know the amount of wood needed, so to be sure he goes for a two-meter tall "plank".
+He does not really know the amount of wood needed, so to be sure he goes for a one-meter tall "plank".
-There are no tree trunks this tall, so a more complex structure with many layers is required.
+He cannot find any tree trunks this long, so a more complex structure with many layers is required.
 This takes forever and he is not really happy with the result.
 Also it is now taller than a cow,